Metana-Inc/metana-fullstack-demos/module-4/readme.md

 - 4.5 - Express app with Handlebars templates
 - 4.6 - Express app with Handlebars and dynamic url paramters
 - 4.7 - Express app with Handlebars and layouts
+- 4.7 - Express app with Handlebars layout templates
-- 4.7 - Express app with Handlebars layouts and partials
+- 4.8 - Express app with Handlebars layouts and partials
+- 4.9 - Express app with Handlebars layouts, partials and static directory